RaviTeja110820/linux/README.md

    * `g` → Replace all matches in a line

 # ⚙️ Linux Process Management Commands
-## Process Management `ps -ef`:
+* Process Management `ps -ef`:
    - Lists all running processes in full detail.
    - Columns usually include:
      * UID → User running the process
      * PID → Process ID
      * PPID → Parent process ID
      * CMD → Command used to start the process

-1. `ps` (Process Status)
+**1. `ps` (Process Status)**
 The `ps` command shows running processes of the current user/session.

 Example: